Army Mountaineering Association

 The British Army Mountaineering Association (AMA) is the governing body for competition climbing and the representative body for mountaineering in the British Army.
 It is a member of the British Mountaineering Council and is the largest climbing club in the United Kingdom.

 History, Organisation and Status

+The British Army were closely involved in many mountain climbing initiatives from the early 1900s, which included a strong involvement in the reconnaissance expeditions to Everest during the 1920s.
+During the Second World War, the British Army fielded a Division of Mountain Trained troops – the 52nd Lowland Division.
+The Army then mounted a number of successful expeditions around the world – Lieutenant John Hunt's trip to climb K36 (Saltoro Kangri) in Baltistan inspired more expeditions.
+Hunt would subsequently become the successful leader of the 1953 British Mount Everest expedition.
+With the success of that expedition a mountaineering club was thus proposed and fronted by Colonel Gerry Finch, Major Hugh Robertson and Second Lieutenant Chris Bonington.
+Field Marshall Sir Gerald Templer was the first President and John Hunt, Baron Hunt was first Vice-President, of the Army Mountaineering Association.

 The AMA was formed on 24 May 1957.
 It has charitable status and its constitution states that it exists 'To promote military efficiency by encouraging mountaineering in the Army'.
 Membership is open to serving members of the British Army and the Army Reserve.
 Since its inception the AMA has been involved in delivering and supporting mountaineering activity for its members.
 The association is currently engaged in two major areas of activity which are: mountaineering and climbing competitions each of which is governed separately.